 That is what makes my chocolates so special.
 They are artisan chocolates, handmade by me daily.
 I have worked so very hard to create the business I have, and I will never disrespect my customers or myself by cutting corners, using inferior ingredients, or making a product that I am not proud of.

 Quality, not quantity.
 Some businesses judge their success by growth and volume.
-I judge my success by the look on someones face when they bite into a sage truffle or a Sensation.
+I judge my success by the look on someones face when they bite into a sage truffle or a sea salt caramel.
 That, to me is success, and I will never stop my quest for making the very finest chocolates that I can.